hibernate/hibernate-orm/README.md

 Using "profiles"
 ------------------------

-The Hibernate build defines a number of database testing "profiles" in `databases.gradle`.
+The Hibernate build defines several database testing "profiles" in `databases.gradle`.
 These profiles can be activated by name using the `db` build property which can be passed either as a JVM system prop (`-D`) or as a Gradle project property (`-P`).
 Examples below use the Gradle project property approach.